pspacek/draft-ietf-deleg-base/draft-wesplaap-deleg.md

 ## Loop Prevention

 The TargetName of an SVCB or DELEG record MAY be the owner of a CNAME record.
-Resolvers MUST follow CNAMEs as well as further alias SVCB records as normal, but MUST not allow more then 4 total lookups per delegation, with the first one being the DELEG referral and then 3 SVCB/CNAME lookups maximal.
+Resolvers MUST follow CNAMEs as well as further alias SVCB records as normal, but MUST NOT allow more then 4 total lookups per delegation, with the first one being the DELEG referral and then 3 SVCB/CNAME lookups maximal.

 Special care should be taken by both the zone owner and the delegated zone operator to ensure that a lookup loop is not created by having two AliasMode records rely on each other to serve the zone.
 Doing so may result in a resolution loop, and likely a denial of service.
 The mechanism on following CNAME and SVCB alias above should prevent exhaustion of server resources.
 If a resolution can not be found after 4 lookups the server should reply with a SERVFAIL error code.